-1. Date of erection: 1940
+1. Date of erection: 1943

-2. Architect: Marshall D. Sylvester
+2. Architect: Unknown

-- 3. Original and subsequent owners: Ryan Aeronautical Company signed a 50-year lease in 1939.
+3. Original and subsequent owners: Ryan Aeronautical Company signed a 50-year lease in 1939.
 Ryan Aeronautical Company sold to Teledyne Inc. in 1969, and the combined company became Teledyne-Ryan Aeronautical Company (TDY Industries).
 TDY Industries merged with Allegheny Ludlum Corporation in 1996, and Northrop Grumman Corporation acquired TDY Industries from Allegheny in 1999.
-Presently, the property is leased by the San Diego County Regional Airport and is under the Jurisdiction of the San Diego Unified Port District. - 4.
-Original plans and construction: Building 100 is two stories with a rectangular footprint.
-The building was originally half the size of the current 30-foot-by-315-foot structure.
-It is wood-framed with lath and stucco plaster exterior cladding, a flat roof, and wood-framed windows.
-Fenestration consists of two rows (one on the upper level and one on the lower level) of one-over-one double-hung sash windows set in pairs along the main (south), east, and west ends.
-Windows of the same style are arranged in various groupings along the north elevation (URS Corporation, 2009). - 5.
-Alterations and additions: An 177-foot addition was added in 1942 to the west elevation of the building, nearly doubling its size.
-Building 100 has been modified with the addition of window air conditioning units, a canopy along the east elevation, narrow stile doors, and the replacement of many original wood-framed windows with steel-framed in the original openings.
-The interior of the building has been altered over time with the removal and addition of multiple walls to suit the changing administrative needs.
+Presently, the property is leased by the San Diego County Regional Airport and is under the Jurisdiction of the San Diego Unified Port District.

+4. Original plans and construction: Building 104 is a 10,034-square-foot, two-story, rectangular building measuring approximately 75 feet by 80 feet.
+The building has a flat roof.
+Fenestration consists of a row of evenly spaced, rectangular, steel-framed multi-paneled awning windows along the second floor.
+The windows are irregularly placed along the first floor.
+Building 104 has double-entry doors on the first floor and a single-entry personnel door on the second floor of the west (primary) elevation.
+Double-entry doors are also located on the second floor of the east elevation.

+5. Alterations and additions: Building 104 has had no major alternations.

-B. Historic Context:
+D. Historical Context: